“I want to run for student body president.”

-His father, Wallace, and his brother, Wallace III, played professional ball for the Atlanta Braves and Houston Astros organizations, respectively.
-He was able to learn from the two; he knew what to expect, and how to deal with the negativity that one must encounter.
-His talented family taught him invaluable lessons, which he applied well to his everyday life.
+Jayson’s father, Wallace, and his brother, Wallace III, played professional ball for the Atlanta Braves and Houston Astros organizations, respectively.
+He was able to learn from the two; he knew what to expect, and how to deal with the negativity that one might encounter.
+His talented family taught him invaluable lessons, which Jayson applied well to his everyday life.

-Jayson will never forget a specific moment.
+Even now, as a Vanderbilt student-athlete, Jayson will never forget one particular lesson.
 In fact, he now labels it as one of the most important memories of his baseball career.

 “I was the batboy for my brother’s team and my dad was the coach,” Jayson said.
 “Turns out, I had to be on the roster to stay in the dugout.
 There I was, a six-year-old handling the bats and balls for a bunch of twelve-year-olds, when my brother gets called in from the outfield to pitch.
 My dad looks at me and says, ‘hey bat boy, grab a glove, grab a hat, and go play some center field’.
 I looked at him like he was crazy.
 I was only half their age, but at the same time, I have never experienced excitement like that.
 Luckily, no balls were hit to me that inning.”